Income protection insurance

 Although most income protection policies are standalone insurance contracts, some have an investment element.

-When a customer doesn’t receive as much money back as they expect when the policy expires, or any at all, they might make a complaint.
+When a customer doesn’t get as much money back as they expect when the policy expires, or any at all, they might make a complaint.
 You might also have to ask for an increase in premiums during the term to maintain the policy's benefits.

 We’ll look at the pre-sale documentation to establish the customer's main priority at the point of sale and the policy's suitability.